Gender, Global Development and Postcolonialism - SIMS39

-This is an interdisciplinary course addressing issues of gender and development.
-As a student you will explore central questions and themes that have been critically raised by researchers and activists in the field.
-You will be introduced to the breadth of the field of gender and development theory and to the central issues in the current debates regarding inequalities and social change, key concepts, theories and analytical tools.
+In this course, you will be introduced to the breadth of the field of gender and development theory and to the central issues in the current debates regarding inequalities and social change, key concepts, theories and analytical tools.
 More specifically, the course will examine the following aspects or themes in gender and development debates:

 Online course platform